 Recognising and Responding to Deterioration in Residents Using a Softer Signs Tool

-Update 01 May 2020- Developing from the current pandemic, This training programme offered through the CCG is now available in workbook form, including one designed for those supporting individuals with learning difficulties and autism.
+Update 27 January 2021- Developing from the current pandemic, This training programme offered through the CCG is now also available in workbook form, including one designed for those supporting individuals with learning difficulties and autism.
 To access the workbook please follow this link and this link for the LD and autism specific workbook.
 The training is appropriate to both new and experienced staff and is useful to providers who have already had face to face training.
-For more information please view this flyer or contact email@example.com
+For more information please see contact details at the bottom of the page.

 The number of elderly patients admitted to hospital from care homes as an emergency has increased by 63% since 2011.
 Admissions to hospital are costly and can put residents at increased risk of stress and harm.
 Residents care needs are increasingly complex and on average they will have six or more diagnosed conditions and seven or more prescribed medicines, placing them at greater risk of deterioration.